+Look for natural cracks and lines in the quartz rocks that you find and examine them carefully because gold often occurs along such linear structures.
+Gold is easy to spot in white quartz.
 Use your geology hammer and sledge to break open quartz and potential gold-bearing rocks.
 Place an iron or steel anvil in a large flat pan to prevent loss of rock powder and contained gold.
 Look for large pieces of gold that you can collect manually or with tweezers.

 Sieve and pan the smallest fractions of crushed, gold bearing quartz rock in water to collect and extract the gold.
 Employ standard placer gold panning methods to extract small gold nuggets and gold dust from the pulverized rock.
 Pan, break up and re-pan finer and finer fractions.

 Dry and place your genuine gold nuggets and any gold dust you find and extract from quartz rocks into small glass vials for storage and for subsequent gold assaying, metals analysis, refining, display or sale.

 Re-process each size of quartz gravel to extract all of the contained gold.
 Beware of “fool’s gold.”
 Iron pyrite is dull, brassy and practically worthless.